Faustin Nyamwasa to seek new refugee status in S A

 “This matter was brought to protect the integrity of the refugees system in South Africa.
 It’s important for the refugee system to be there to protect vulnerable individuals and persons fleeing persecution and anybody who is suspected of having committed a war crime should not be offered protection within the system and this is the reason why CORMSA and Southern Africa Litigation centre (SALC) and the Wits Law clinic brought the matter originally.”

-The of Nyamwasa is upset about the allegations and plans to sue.
+The family of Nyamwasa is upset about the allegations and plans to sue.
 His brother-in-law, Frank Ntwali Nyamwasa attended the court proceedings and had this to say:

 “We are going to sue Kaajal in her personal capacity for defamation.
 She keeps calling the general a war criminal.
 She will have her day in court where she will have to substantiate her allegations.”